TitiFix/Geneweb2/docs/ged/Ged.SUBMISSION_RECORD.md

 ﻿# Abstract
+The sending system uses a submission record to send instructions and information to the receiving system.
+TempleReady processes submission records to determine which temple the cleared records should be directed to.
+The submission record is also used for communication between Ancestral File download requests and TempleReady.
+Each GEDCOM transmission file should have only one submission record.
+Multiple submissions are handled by creating separate GEDCOM transmission files.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />